flarum/flarum.github.io/_docs/contributing.md

 Thank you for helping us test Flarum.
 We're happy to have you on the team!
 We need people who can *troubleshoot issues patiently* and *communicate them clearly*.
 As you probably know, good bug reporting takes some time and effort.
 If you're fine with that, then let's get started!

 Found a bug already?
 Wonderful!
-We'd love to hear about it &mdash; but first you should check around to make sure you're not wasting your time on a known issue:
+We'd love to hear about it &mdash; but first, you should check around to make sure you're not wasting your time on a known issue:

 - Search our [Support forum](http://discuss.flarum.org/t/support) to see if it's already been reported.
 - We could be working on a fix, so search our [issue tracker](https://github.com/flarum/core/issues) too.